sensebox/books/en/projects/eco_station/temp_humidity.md

 In this lesson we measure and display air-temperature and -humidity using the HDC1008 sensor.

 ## Materials
-- combined temperature and hummidity sensor `HDC1008`
+- combined temperature and humidity sensor `HDC1008`

 ## Basics
 The `HDC1008` from *Texas Instruments* series *HDX100X* combines two sensors on one breakout board: